-- 1. Earn a total of 156 (inclusive of 2 credits each of SG/CW credits) credits (equivalent to 39 full courses 21 courses in the first two years, and 18 courses in the last two years.) - 2.
+- 1. Earn a total of 156 (inclusive of 2 credits each of SG/CW credits) credits (equivalent to 39 full courses of 4 credits). - 2.
 Successfully complete all the core courses, and special electives (if specified). - 3.
 Do 2 credits of Community Work and Self Growth each.
 These are pass/fail credits, which are required to be completed, and will count for fulfilling the credit requirements. - 4.
 A student may take Online Courses.
 No more than 8 of these credits can count towards satisfying the credit requirements of the degree.